TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 - To run full pipeline, you **must** specify the following: `reads.csv`, `rmats_pairs.txt`, `readlength`, `assembly_name`, `star_index`, and `reference gtf`.
 This string can be a relative path from the directory in which you run Nextflow in, an absolute path or a link.

 - Currently, the two options for genomes are hg38 and mm10.
-If you wish to use a newer version of the genome, you will need to add this to the post-processing script
+If you wish to use a newer version of the genome, you will need to add this to the post-processing script.

 ### 5. Run the pipeline!